 Misa Amane from Death Note, who wears lots of black, crosses, etc but is always upbeat and cheery.
 There's also the cheery shinigami Ryuk.

 Yugi, the eponymous character of Yu-Gi-Oh!, dresses either in all black or in absurdly cute outfits, has wild hair (that's natural) and wears chains, LOTS of leather and dog-collars...
 Yeah, collars.
-His monster theme is darkness and black magic and he is regularly possessed by an admittedly evil spirit.
+His monster theme is darkness and black magic and he is regularly possessed by a spirit that's at the very least EXTREMELY ruthless.
 None of this stops him from being a pacifist, unbearably cute, friendship-obsessed and a real sweetheart.
 And cute.◊

 Death in the anime Kamichu! has a short scene with the god of poverty.
 She's a bit beyond perky and well into total bonkers◊.
 Or maybe she just knows something we don't.
 That's one hell of a Slasher Smile she has got there...